binchenX/understand_container/docs/ch4.md

 sudo runc exec --cap CAP_SYS_ADMIN xyxy78 /bin/hostname cool
 ```

-Under the hood of `--cap` option, it is to set up the capability list for the process that will be exec-ed, just as set up those things for in the `config.json` for the init process.
+Under the hood, the `--cap` option sets up the capability list for the process that will be executed, similar to how these settings are established in the `config.json` for the init process.

 ## capsh